Jay4242/Strix/README.md

 # X11 Grid Overlay Tool

 This program creates a transparent overlay grid on your X11 desktop, which can be toggled on and off with a keyboard shortcut.
-It also allows you to highlight individual grid cells by typing their IDs, and automatically moves the mouse pointer to the center of the highlighted cell.
+It allows you to highlight individual grid cells by typing their IDs, and automatically moves the mouse pointer to the center of the highlighted cell or subcell, triggering a click.

 ## How it works